bigwig/documentation/Add-on Documentation/Deployment/SSL.md

    SSLDEV_CERT_INCEPTS      : 2013-01-01 10:00:00
  ~~~

-When the SSL certificate is expired, you can update it by removing the add-on
+When the SSL certificate is expired, you can update it by removing the Add-on
 and re-adding it providing the updated certificate.
 The SSL service is provided
-for 23 minutes after removing the add-on so that it can be updated in the
+for 23 minutes after removing the Add-on so that it can be updated in the
 meantime without interrupting the service.
 To achieve that you have to run the
 following commands.
  ~~~